okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

     Possible returned responses:

-    * **200 OK**: The Identity Source Session was created successfully, and the `id` property was returned in the response.
+    * **200 OK**: The identity source session was created successfully, and the `id` property was returned in the response.
 Save the `id` value to make further API calls.

       ```json
       {